austinscreations/OXRS-AC-TP32-ESP-FW/README.md

-# OXRS-AC-POETouchScreen-ESP32-FW
+# OXRS-AC-TP32-ESP-FW

-OXRS firmware for the WT32-SC01 touchscreen with support for a POE enabled shield.
+OXRS firmware for the WT32-SC01 touchscreen with support for POE enabled shields.